xixogo5105/uiptv/GUIDE.md

 - **Browser player path**: Desktop context menus and default playback settings can route playback through the local web player when needed.
 - **Watching Now improvements**: Series watch-state and resume flows are available in both desktop and web experiences.
 - **Import tooling refresh**: The Stalker, M3U, and Xtreme import guides have been aligned with current parser behavior.
+- **Parental lock**: Filter management and Stalker censored content can now be protected with a local password.
+- **Remote sync**: One-way database sync can now be approved and executed against another running UIPTV instance.

 For advanced desktop theming, see [CSS_APPLICATION_GUIDE.md](CSS_APPLICATION_GUIDE.md).